-(i) Subdivision plans, if required, must be processed in terms of planning law to establish new cadastral boundaries and to facilitate the transfer of land units.
+- (i) Subdivision plans, if required, must be processed in terms of planning law to establish new cadastral boundaries and to facilitate the transfer of land units. - (ii) Subdivision plans may be approved at any stage after the development framework has been approved, and the provisions of section 15.(2) apply to such plans.